 - Federal Employees

 - Members of the armed forces (Army, Navy, Air Force, Marines, National Guard, Reserve troops)

 Even college students are not immune as a 1st drunk or drugged driving charge can cost them scholarships and even result in expulsion.

-This is why it is imperative to treat your charges seriously and consult with a first DUI lawyer in Columbus as soon as possible.
+This is why it is imperative to treat your charges seriously and consult with a first DUI lawyer in Cincinnati as soon as possible.
 There are many avenues that your lawyer can take to potentially even avoid trial altogether and eliminate any impact on your job.
 Some of these avenues are unique to first time offenders and based on your individual history.
 In some scenarios, your legal counsel can pursue record sealing or expungement to help prevent the information from being released during background checks.

 A DUI conviction in Ohio could have widespread and harsh consequences in many aspects of your social, professional and financial well-being.
 Not only will you have a permanent criminal record, you may also have to pay large fines and deal with jail time.
 This may compromise your job prospect, strain relationships and add too monetary burdens.

 Much of this can be avoided if you approach this stressful and difficult situation with the help of a defense lawyer who has a strong comprehension of the relevant laws and can defend your name in court.
-The attorneys at Joslyn Law Firm are well versed in Ohio DUI regulations and have provided proactive legal counsel to many individuals throughout the Greater Columbus area who have found themselves lost after a their first arrest.
+The attorneys at Joslyn Law Firm are well versed in Ohio DUI regulations and have provided proactive legal counsel to many individuals throughout the Greater Cincinnati area who have found themselves lost after a their first arrest.

 The last thing you want to do during a pending criminal investigation is drag your feet.
 Immediately getting started in finding solutions to your legal problems is paramount in achieving a favorable outcome.
 Using a calculating and factual approach to DUI cases, Joslyn Law Firm can be counted on to develop a defense strategy that considers all relevant factors while passionately arguing on your behalf.